1. Lycopene's Role in the Body

 3.2.
 Lowering Blood Pressure

 High blood pressure is a major risk factor for heart disease and stroke.
-Studies have shown that Lycopene can help lower blood pressure, which in turn can reduce the risk of developing cardiovascular problems.
+Studies have shown that lycopene can help lower blood pressure, which in turn can reduce the risk of developing cardiovascular problems.

 3.3.
 Improving Blood Lipid Profile